4Soft-de/harness-browser3d/projects/harness-browser3d-library/README.md

 Select harness elements by inserting an array of harness element ids into the `selectedIds` property.

-All harness elements must belong to the same harness and the harness must have been added before.

 ### Set Colors

 Set arbitrary colors for harness elements by inserting an array of `SetColorAPIStruct` objects into the `colors` property.
 Include SetColorAPIStruct from `api\structs.ts`.

-All harness elements must belong to the same harness and the harness must have been added before.

 ### Apply Settings